 – Do you need the site to be SEO and Social Media friendly from the start?

-You can read this diagram as DotNetNuke is used by 0.2% of all the websites, that is a content management system market share of 0.6%.
+You can read this diagram as DotNetNuke is used by 0.2% of all the websites, a content management system market share of 0.6%.

 Stay Informed– Top 10 Advantages of Using a CMS for Your Website

-Although there are lots of good CMSs out there worth a look, we have curated a list of top.
-NET based CMS i.e. that you can use to create your website or web application.
-There are a lot of options to find out which ASP.NET development CMS framework suits you best for your current project.
+Although there are many good CMSs out there worth a look at, we have curated a list of top.
+NET-based CMS, i.e., that you can use to create your website or web application.
+There are many options to determine which ASP.NET development CMS framework suits you best for your current project.

 Want to hire Blockchain Developers at 60% less cost?